 AREA OF CONCENTRATION: This curriculum is designed to prepare students for entry into a university bachelor degree nursing (BSN) program.
-Because nursing is a limited access program at most Florida universities, students are strongly encouraged to be in close contact with a GCSC nursing adviser and a BSN adviser at the university they plan to attend before beginning this course of study.
+Because nursing is a limited access program at most Florida universities, students are strongly encouraged to be in close contact with a GCSC nursing advisor and a BSN advisor at the university they plan to attend before beginning this course of study.
 Students need a clear understanding of the university admission requirements and the difference between AA and AS nursing programs.

--
+GENERAL EDUCATION COURSES Cr.
+Hrs.

++ ENC1101, English I 3

-+ ENC1102, English II .
-3
++ ENC1102, English II 3

-+ Approved mathematics (MAC, MGF, STA) .
-6
++ Approved mathematics (MAC, MGF, STA) 6

-+ STA2023, Statistics .
-3
++ STA2023, Statistics 3

-POS2041, American National Government .
-3
+POS2041, American National Government 3

-PSY2012, Psychology .
-3
+PSY2012, Psychology 3

-EUH1000 or 1001, Western Civilization .
-3
+EUH1000 or 1001, Western Civilization 3

-Fo r the following courses, students have several options
+For the following courses, students have several op otions

 to meet the needed requirement.
-See page 54 for the
+See page 56 for the

-ро tential courses.
+potential courses.

 + Humanities I 3

-+ Humanities II 3
++Humanities II 3

-+ Humanities III 3
++Humanities III 3

-СС OMMON COURSE PREREQUISITES
+COMMON COURSE PREREQUISITES

-+ BSC2085, Anatomy and Physiology I .
-3
++ BSC2085, Anatomy and Physiology I 3

 (Meets biology requirement for A.A.)

-BSC2085L, Anatomy and Physiology I Lab .
-1
+BSC2085L, Anatomy and Physiology I Lab 1

-CHM1032, Gen, Organic, Biochemistry .
-3
+CHM1032, Gen, Organic, Biochemistry 3

 (Meets physical science requirement for A.A.)

-+ BSC2086, Anatomy and Physiology II .
-3
++ BSC2086, Anatomy and Physiology II 3

-BSC2086L, Anatomy and Physiology II Lab
+BSC2086L, Anatomy and Physiology II Lab 1

-HUN1201, Nutrition .
-3
+HUN1201, Nutrition 3

-SYG2000, Sociology .
-3
+SYG2000, Sociology 3

-+ MCB2004, Microbiology
++ MCB2004, Microbiology 3

-MCB2004L, Microbiology Lab
+MCB2004L, Microbiology Lab 1

-· +

-DEP2004, Developmental Psychology
+DEP2004, Developmental Psychology 3

+ELECTIVES 6